WDI-SEA/notes/05-node-express/express-apis/02organization.md

 ### Set Up a new Express App

-Before we do anything else, let's set up a new basic Express app called `animals-express-app`.
+Before we do anything else, let's set up a new basic Express app called `faves-hates-app`.

 ####1.
 Create a new project